lino-framework/book/docs/specs/uploads.rst

 Upload shortcuts
 ================

-The application developper can define **upload shortcuts**.
+The application developer can define **upload shortcuts**.
 Every upload shortcut will create an **upload shortcut field**, a virtual field with a set of actions for quickly uploading or viewing uploads of a particular type for a given database object.